dariooddenino/dariooddenino.github.io/_posts/2018-09-24-purescript-simple-ajax.md

 Using `Variant` tools we have a lot of power on how to deal with these errors.

-We can ignore the underlying type, and just handle the generic error case:
+- We can ignore the underlying type, and just handle the generic error case:

 ```haskell
 case res of
   Left _ -> log "ERROR!"
 ```

-We can handle a default case and do something specific for the errors we are interedted in:
+- We can handle a default case and do something specific for the errors we are interested in:

 ```haskell
 case res of